Cross-companion/wembox/Research files/future-features.md

 #### GLOBAL VARIABLES

 - 26/9/2023
   - Global variables are a feature that would grant users the ability to store data which they can easily re-use through the app or in a chat environment.
-They are the predessecors for more intimate variable features like AI memes that are generate using images a user stores and made accessible to it's usable scope.
+They are the predessecors for more intimate variable features like AI memes that are generated using images a user stores and made accessible to it's usable scope variable.

 #### ADJUST THE PROCESS OF CREATING A NEW INTEREST TOPIC (SENIOR-ADMIN)